INCIDENT PREPAREDNESS ASSESSMENT TOOL UNVEILED AT CROWD MANAGEMENT SUMMIT

 ||Background Investigation Manual; PHS; Sample Forms

 POST also offers FAQs that provide responses to common questions about the POST selection requirements.
-These and other resources can be found on POST’s Website.
+These and other resources can be found on the POST Website.

 Questions about these resources may be directed to Personnel Selection Consultant Melani Singley, Standards and Evaluation Services Bureau, at (916) 227-4258.